markets/awesome-ruby/README.md

 * [rubydex](https://github.com/Shopify/rubydex) - A high-performance static analysis suite for Ruby, built in Rust with Ruby APIs.
 * [Scientist](https://github.com/github/scientist) - A Ruby library for carefully refactoring critical paths.
 * [SimpleCov](https://github.com/simplecov-ruby/simplecov) - Code coverage for Ruby 1.9+ with a powerful configuration library and automatic merging of coverage across test suites.
+* [Supercov](https://github.com/supercorp-ai/supercov) - Code quality and test coverage for coding agents: Jev scores each source file so the agent knows what to fix first.
 * [Suture](https://github.com/testdouble/suture) - A Ruby gem that helps you refactor your legacy code.
 * [Traceroute](https://github.com/amatsuda/traceroute) - A Rake task gem that helps you find the dead routes and actions for your Rails 3+ app